BR1py/itertree/docs/docs/tutorial.rst

     root.get(Filters.is_item_tag('mytag'),Filters.is_item_tag('mytag2'))

-will filter in first level for all items with the tag 'mytag' and in next level for all items with the tag 'mytag2'.
+Here we filter in first level for all items with the tag 'mytag' and in next level for all items with the tag 'mytag2'.

 The filter is used only at the specific level (in side one level we can just filter) but in the next level only the findings of first level will be considered.
 Therefore the level filtering is a hierarchical filtering which means only